LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 You'll structure a user schema that contains username, password, and role.

-Name a new folder `model` in the project's directory and create a file called `User.js`.
+Create a new folder `model` in the project's directory, and create a file called `User.js`.
 Now open `User.js` and create the user schema:

 ```js
 // user.js